Então, tudo bem?

 I must say that you must understand the Portuguese Personal Infinitive first before you try to learn the future subjunctive in Portuguese.
 So if you haven't done so yet, do it now by clicking here and come back another day to learn this tense.

-If you do already know how to use the Personal Infinitive, it's time to step forward and learn this tense now.
+If you do already know how to use the Personal Infinitive, it's time for you to step forward and learn this tense now.

 There are 3 things that you must know in order for you to learn the Future Subjunctive in Portuguese, and they are:

-Ok, so let me carry on and explain this.
+Ok, so let me carry on and explain this for you.

-If you take out the final ending" ...am" and keep the root, the remaining words are respectively "Falar", "Comer" and Abrir", right?
+If you take out the final ending" ...am" and keep the root or the stem, the remaining words are respectively "Falar", "Comer" and Abrir", right?

-So this is the root for the Future Subjunctive, which in the case of the regular verbs is easy recall because it equal to the Infinitive itself (the name of the verb).
+So this is the root for the Future Subjunctive, which in the case of the regular verbs it is easy to recall because it equals to the Infinitive itself (the name of the verb).

 Then, to form the Future Subjunctive you just have to ad the endings "...es" for the person TU, "...mos" for the person NÓS, and the ending "...em" for the person ELES, ELAS, VOCÊS, OS SENHORES and AS SENHORAS.

 The persons EU, ELE, ELA, VOCÊ, O SENHOR, A SENHORA don't need any endings.
 But, in any case, let's have a look at the following table to visualise it better:

 Se o senhor